polyluxus/runxtb.bash/README.md

 In the configure subdirectory are a few more examples for rc files.
 There is also a configure script, which will prompt for the values with a short description.
+It will also try to recover values from a previous configuration in the same locations as outlined below.

 The wrapper script will first look for a file `.runxtbrc`, then for a file `runxtb.rc` (examples included),